Last modified: April 20, 2020, 11:06 a.m.

-A fairly common species in Belgium, mainly in azalea nurseries and parks with Rhododendron.
+A rare species in Belgium, mainly in azalea nurseries and parks with Rhododendron.

 A whitish, transparant cocoon.